 Most of the beach action occurs on the strip of sea between the mainland and the island, not in general a place for a quiet swim or for quality time with one’s significant other, but the water is shallow, warm and therefore perfect for a family day trip and for kids honing their swimming skills.

-If you would like, you can also spend time to visit the Chrysoskalitisa, a monastery built on a high rock, resembling of a fortress.
+If you would like, you can also spend time visiting the Chrisoskalitissa, a monastery built on a high rock, resembling a fortress.
 According to the legend, the last step of the staircase leading to the monastery is gold, but can only be seen by those who really believe in god.